sundy-li/burrowx/README.md

 #### Features
- - Light weight and extremely simple to use, metrics and stored in [influxdb](https://github.com/influxdata/influxdb),  and could be easily viewed on [grafana](https://github.com/grafana/grafana)
+ - Light weight and extremely simple to use, metrics are stored in [influxdb](https://github.com/influxdata/influxdb),  and could be easily viewed on [grafana](https://github.com/grafana/grafana)
- - Only support kafka version 0.9.X,0.10.X which stores the consumer offsets in kakfa topic `_consumer_offsets`
+ - Only support kafka version 0.9.X,0.10.X which stores the consumer offsets in kakfa topic `__consumer_offsets`
  - Base on topic,partitions of a topic are merged into topic